chriscb949290-code/InfinityUSD/README.md

-# TETHER USD (USDT) — TRC-20
+# INFINITY USD (IUSD) — TRC-20

 ## Overview

-TETHER USD (USDT) is a TRC-20 token implemented on the TRON network.
+**INFINITY USD (IUSD)** is a TRC-20 token implemented on the TRON network.

-The supplied smart contract defines a fixed initial supply of **10,000,000,000 USDT** with **6 decimal places**.
+The supplied smart contract defines a fixed initial supply of **10,000,000,000 IUSD** with **6 decimal places**.
 The complete initial supply is assigned to the deploying address at deployment.

-> **Important:** This project should not be represented as official Tether USD, or as issued, backed, endorsed, or authorized by Tether Limited, unless separate authorization exists.
+INFINITY USD is an independent token project and should not be represented as an official, issued, backed, endorsed, or authorized token of any other company or token issuer unless separate authorization exists.

 ---